top of page

 • 3 min read

-What Overuse Injuries Look Like in Winter
+Understanding Overuse Injuries in Winter

 Overuse injuries develop when the same tissues are stressed repeatedly without adequate recovery.
 In winter, that stress tends to show up in a few predictable ways:

-Indoor workouts
+Indoor Workouts

 Repetitive movements from cycling, treadmill running, rowing, or weight training can lead to tendon irritation, muscle tightness, and joint discomfort—especially when workouts increase but mobility work decreases.

-Skiing and snow sports
+Skiing and Snow Sports

 Skiing places a lot of demand on the legs, hips, and lower back.
 Repeated flexion, rotation, and impact can contribute to knee pain, IT band tension, hip stiffness, and low back strain.

-Shoveling snow
+Shoveling Snow

 Snow shoveling combines lifting, twisting, and awkward postures—often performed quickly and in the cold.
 It’s a common cause of lower back pain, shoulder strain, neck tension, and wrist issues.